-To learn more about the Alumni benefits, Alumni events and ways to give back to the AUD community, contact audalumni@aud.edu or check the website or the Alumni Portal webpage http://alumniportal.aud.edu/Login.aspx
+To learn more about the Alumni benefits, Alumni events and ways to give back to the AUD community, contact audalumni@aud.edu or check the website.

 Career Services

 The AUD Career Services Division assists students and alumni to successfully explore and prepare for rewarding and meaningful careers.
 These services will allow students and alumni to develop and maintain a competitive advantage in the emerging employment market.